Quantum Singular Value Decomposition of Spin Correlation Matrix in One-Dimensional Heisenberg Model: Result

 and the entanglement entropy is evaluated as

 We also obtain

 where $\rho_{B}=tr_{\overline{B}}\left|\psi\right>\left<\psi\right|$.
 The mutual information is also given by

 These entropy values characterize the formation of fluctuation of singlet pairs represented in Eq.~(\ref{RVB}).
 In particular, the leading term of the magnitude of $S_{A\otimes B}$, $2\log 2$, represents two singlets (the second term in Eq.~(\ref{RVB})) which are cut by partial truncation of environmental degrees of freedom, $\overline{A\otimes B}$.
 The mutual information represents net quantum correlation between $A$ and $B$ embedded into whole $4$ site ring.
-The viewpoint from these entropy values seems to be very nice.
+These entropies seem to be very nice parameters to estimate the entanglement structure of the model.
 On the other hand, when we look at the eigenstates of partial density matrix $\rho_{A\otimes B}$, the situation changes.
 We easily find that the triplet eigenstates for the eigenvalue $1/12$ are $\left|\uparrow\uparrow\right>$, $\left|\downarrow\downarrow\right>$, and $\left|\uparrow\downarrow+\downarrow\uparrow\right>/\sqrt{2}$, and the singlet eigenstate for the eigenvalue $9/12$ is $\left|\uparrow\downarrow-\downarrow\uparrow\right>/\sqrt{2}$.
 The leading component is singlet, but this singlet is located inside of partial system.
 The nonlocal entanglement across the boundary must be represented by complex combination of triplet states.
 They are very asymmetric.
 Thus, the two terms in Eq.~(\ref{RVB}) are not equally treated by a simple SVD for the wavefunction approximation.
 In DMRG calculation, this asymmetry is a reason for worse numerical convergence in periodic boundary condition.
 In the MERA tensor network, this asymmetric nature is somehow relaxed by the introduction of disentangler tensors.
 However, this relaxation is imperfect.
 For the ground state $\left|\psi\right>=\sum_{s_{1},...,s_{4}}\psi^{s_{1}...s_{4}}\left|s_{1}...s_{4}\right>$, the MERA corresponds decomposition of the coefficient $\psi^{s_{1}...s_{4}}$ by a set of functional tensors:

 In this representation, the two types of singlet pairs in Eq.~(\ref{RVB}) is still treated asymmetrically.
 To relax this asymmetry, we need to introduce extra tensor dimension, or combination of different types of networks that are consistent with all terms in Eq.~(\ref{RVB}).